• Skip to main content

 Pre-heat oven at 400°F

-Original crack potatoes recipe uses store bought frozen potato hash brown.
-It’s quick and easy to put together with store bought hash browns.
+The original crack potatoes recipe uses store-bought frozen potato hash browns.
+It’s quick and easy to put together with store-bought hash browns.
 If you can’t get frozen hash browns use fresh potatoes.
 It works too.

-With fresh potatoes– scrub potatoes and rinse it clean.
-Pat dry with kitchen towel.
+With fresh potatoes– scrub potatoes and rinse them clean.
+Pat dry with a kitchen towel.
 Cut into small cubes.
 It’s up to you to peel the skin or it as it is.
 I prefer it with the skin.
+Russet potatoes are best; red potatoes work too.

-I cook bacon.
-Cut into small cubes and cook in a pan until crispy.
+Cut bacon into small cubes and cook in a pan until crispy.
 Reserve bacon fat and use it to cook potatoes instead of butter for added richness and taste.
 If you don’t want to use bacon fat, use butter.

 Transfer diced potatoes into a wide bowl.
-Add bacon fat season with salt and pepper.
-Toss to coat uniformly.
+Add bacon fat and season with salt and pepper.
+Toss to coat.

-Transfer to 8×8 casserole dish.
-Cover with aluminium foil.
+Transfer to an 8×8 casserole dish.
+Cover with aluminum foil.

 Bake in pre-heated oven at 400°F for 40-50 minutes or until potatoes are cooked tender.